- 1) Why choose B-Keen to conduct your Estate Sale?

 - 5) How long will it take for B-Keen to conduct an Estate Sale?

-and anything else you wouldn't want strangers to have access to.
+and anything else you wouldn't want strangers to get into.
 Please, let us decide what to throw out.

-If you must, please properly discard only: used packing materials,
+If you must, properly discard only: spoiled foods, bad batteries, used packing materials, worn-out,

-- 7) Can B-Keen sell Automobiles, Boats, RV's, the House and/or Real Estate?
+- 7) Can B-Keen sell Cars, Trucks, Boats, RV's and Houses?

 - 8) Is B-Keen insured against injury, theft and breakage?

-the sale.
-We won't give your good stuff away (there's no profit in doing that), but we also don't want to go the extreme other direction by
+We can't "give" things away (there's no profit in it), but we also don't want to go the extreme other direction by

-over-pricing, it can have a similar effect.
+over-pricing, it can have a very bad effect.
 A prominence of high-priced items in an otherwise typical

-nor do they care what items cost when new.
-Some buyers who find, what they feel to be over-priced items, will call & tell their friends:
+Estate Sale-ers who find, what they feel to be over-priced items, will call & tell their friends:

 "don't come here", and quickly exit to seek another sale...
-This trend can snowball and soon the sale will end,
+This trend can snowball and soon it will all be over,

 leaving a house full of stuff, not much revenue and a big dilemma!